jeremiepinard/stripe_webhooks/README.md

 # Context of the exercise

 We are a reporting company.
 One of our partners is integrated with Stripe, which is a payment system.
-We need to show the following reports:
+You are supposed to provide a json API for a webapp that will need to show the following information in a report:

 - How many customers where created during a specified period
-- Top 10 revenue generating cities based on the credit-cards issuing country for the specified period
 - The number of subscriptions per plan id for the specified period

-For generating this report, we have hooked an endpoint to receive webhooks from Stripe.
-- WebhooksController.handle
+- Top 10 revenue generating customers for the specified period

+What to do:

-You need to implement in memory storage mechanism to catch the appropriate events and complete the method ReportController.getReportData to return the data required above.
-Keep in mind the in memory storage may need to be replaced with a database solution in the next project phase.
+- implement an in-memory storage mechanism to keep the appropriate events in the WebhooksController file
+- complete the method ReportController.getReportData to return the data required above.

+Notes: Keep in mind the in memory storage may need to be replaced with a database solution in the next project phase.

-Later questions:
+Follow-up questions:

 - Does it impact us if Stripe sends us the same event multiple times?
+If so, how to work around this issue?
+- What if we want to change the way we calculate any of the report's metrics.
+How does that impact the code?
+- What if we want to use multiple servers running this.
+How does it impact the code?